theobald-software/kb.theobald-software.github.io/content/_yunio/populating-drop-down-controls in-power-apps.md

 **Tip:**  You can also use the *OnChange* field of the text input box for the *ClearCollect* statement.
 This has the advantage that the drop down control is populated while the search text is entered.

-#### Example 3: Populating a Dropdown Box with SAP Data returned from a Function Module Call
+#### Example 3: Populating a Drop down control with SAP Data returned from a Function Module Call
 The third example calls the SAP function module SD_RFC_CUSTOMER_GET using an input parameter to display the table output (table CUSTOMER_T) in the drop down control.
 The input parameter is passed to the function by a separate text box.
 In this example the text box enables searching for a customer name (field NAME1).
 1. Use the following code in the *OnSelect* box of the dropdown control in the advanced settings: